 ½ teaspoon mica powder (optional for adding color – mixing more than one color can help you to achieve a greater palette of colors!)

-Flavor combinations of your choice (or essential oils if you are making this for adults or older kids)
+Flavor combinations of your choice (or essential oils if you are making this for adults or older kids — see safety note below)

 - Mango Pineapple: 15 drops mango flavor, 20 drops pineapple flavor

-- Put the Lime in the Coconut: 15 drops coconut flavor, 10 drops lime flavor
+- Coconut Banana: 15 drops coconut flavor, 10 drops banana flavor

 - Strawberries n’ Cream: 25 drops strawberry flavor, 3 drops vanilla flavor